 Figure out ways to generate cash so that you can ease the financial pressure that you’re feeling.
 The holiday season is a great time to find part-time work.
 Many retailers begin looking for seasonal workers in October and may employ those workers until the end of December or the first couple of weeks in January.

 I was dealing with so much financial pressure that I had to find extra money.
-Here are some jobs that I worked during that time:
+Here are some side hustle jobs that I worked during that time:

 - One time gigs – I love these because they can be a lot of fun.
 The key is to get paid immediately after the gig.
 I found a number of these gigs on Craigslist.
 These gigs included: helping vendors run their booths at conferences, sharing talking points about their products, and just keeping them company so that they could take breaks during the conference.

 - Work overtime – If your job will pay overtime, do it.
-When I was finally hired full-time at the university that I worked at this wasn’t an option open to me because I was salaried.
+When I was finally hired full-time at the university, this wasn’t an option open to me because I was salaried.
 But, I finally had a steady income and that was a huge help.

-- Focus Groups – These were great when I could get them because I would earn more than I would working a regular shift at the mall.
+- Focus groups – These were great when I could get them because I would earn more than I would working a regular shift at the mall.
 Most of the focus groups that I’ve participated in lasted around 2 hours.
-However, there are groups that are longer.

 Related Article: How to Include Your Side Hustle on Your Resume